On this page

 Trustee toolkit online learning

-Go to the Trustee toolkit Learn about winding up in the ‘DB scheme, solvent employer: wind-up or buy-out’ module or the ‘DB scheme, insolvent employer: wind-up or transfer to PPF’ module.
-You must login or sign up to use the Trustee toolkit.
+Go to the Trustee toolkit Learn about winding up in the ‘DB scheme, solvent employer: wind-up or buy-out’ module, the 'DB scheme, solvent employer: buy-in or partial buy-out' module or the ‘DB scheme, insolvent employer: wind-up or transfer to PPF’ module.
+You must log in or sign up to use the Trustee toolkit.